RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 This is true even when the member's story is inconsistent or completely unbelieveable.
 The member might not be a skilled story-teller, but the emotional content of the chat is likey to be true in ways that the member really does need to share with someone.

-However, a listener should not generally accept a role in a members drama.
+However, a listener should not generally accept a role in a member's drama.
 It is better to remain detached, to observe the drama, and to reflect the emotional content without getting drawn in to the action.

 |Member:|My dad is the captain of a merchant ship.
 He's away a lot because he travels such long distances.
 He's been at sea for 10 years.
 No contact with land for all that time.
 That's the kind of life I want to live one day.
 To me you are like the radio operator on the ship, and you can get messages to the captain.
 |Listener:|You want to live that life, with no contact for years and years like your dad.
 Do you mean there's something you want to tell him?
 {:.chat}

 In this chat the member assigns an absurd role to the listener, but the listener doesn't either accept the role or challenge the absurdity.
 Instead, the listener tries to reflect the member's feelings.

+### Porn

 A lot of published commercial fantasy, and amateur fantasy too, is porn, and a proportion is extreme and violent.
 When the listener's role in a fantasy is a victim role, the fantasy will appear hostile: